 - Press the pleats tightly, making sure there are no air pockets.
 Shape the gyoza to look pretty.
 Repeat folding the remaining wrappers.
 Tip: See my Gyoza recipe for an alternative folding method where the pleats all lean toward one side.

-- This recipe may make more gyoza than you wish to serve now, so I'll show you how to freeze the extra to cook later.
+- This recipe may make more gyoza than you wish to serve now.
+If you want to store some uncooked gyoza to cook later (optional), now is the time to freeze them.
 Before the filling starts to release moisture and make the wrappers soggy, cover the gyoza with plastic wrap and “flash freeze” them in the freezer until solid (or at least frozen on the outside).
 Make sure to lay out the gyoza in a single layer on a sheet pan or plate.
 Once the gyoza are solid, pack them in an airtight bag.
 Because you flash froze them, the gyoza won’t stick to each other in the bag.
 You can store the gyoza in the freezer for up to a month.
-When you're ready to use the gyoza, do not defrost them.
-Place the frozen gyoza in your frying pan and steam them for an extra 1-2 minutes.
+When you‘re ready to use the gyoza, do not defrost them.
+Place the frozen gyoza in your frying pan and steam them for an extra 1–2 minutes.

-- Heat the oil in a large non-stick frying pan over medium heat.
-When the pan is hot, place the gyoza in a single layer, flat side down in a circular pattern (or place them in two rows).
+- To cook the gyoza that you just folded, heat a large nonstick frying pan over medium heat.
+When the pan is hot, add 1 Tbsp neutral oil.
+Then, place the gyoza in a single layer, flat side down and without touching each other, in a circular pattern (or place them in two rows).
+You will need to cook the gyoza in batches.
+As you can see from the photo, my large frying pan can fit about 12–13 pieces per batch.

 - Cook until the bottoms of the gyoza turn golden brown, about 3 minutes.
-Next, add ¼ cup (60 ml) of water to the pan.
+Next, add ¼ cup water to the pan.

-- Cut the green part of the green onion and garnish, if you'd like.
+- Cut the green part of a green onion for garnish, if you‘d like.

 To Store